-Here are some easy promotional offers from credit cards that have helped me save for an early retirement!
-I regularly supplement my income and boost my savings rate by taking care of my credit and only applying for the most lucrative offers, like the ones below.
-Last year I earned more than $2,500 in rewards.
-Updated as of May 2013.
+Here are some easy promotional offers from credit cards that have helped me save for an early retirement! 🙂 I regularly supplement my income and boost my savings rate by taking care of my credit and only applying for the most lucrative offers, like the ones below.
+Earlier I earned more than $2,500 in rewards.
+Updated as of MARCH 2017.

 Here’s another bonus worth $500+ for all you freelancers, consultants, and small business owners out there (even if you don’t even know it).
-The Ink Bold® Business Card is offering 50,000 bonus points after spending $5,000 in the first 3 months your account is open.
-There is no annual fee for the first year, $95 after that.
+The Ink Plus® Business Card is offering 60,000 bonus points after spending $5,000 in the first 3 months your account is open. $95 annual fee, NOT waived for all first year cardholders.
 Also earn 5 points for every dollar on everyday business expenses on up to $50,000 in purchases.